nusratsukti/Hospital-Management-System/README.md

 # Hospital-Management-System
 The "Hospital Management System" is a Django-based project designed to streamline healthcare management by offering a user-friendly interface for patients, doctors, and hospitals.
+Patients can book appointments at specific hospitals and access their profiles and prescriptions.
+Doctors can create profiles, add hospitals where they consult, and provide prescriptions through the portal.
+Hospitals can manage their profiles and list their consulting doctors.
+The system’s frontend is developed using HTML, CSS, and Bootstrap, while the backend relies on an SQL database, ensuring efficient data management and storage.